rcdevs/nextcloud_openotp_auth/README.md

 -	Set at least the server url and the Client Id, Click 'Save'
 -	Allow users to administer Two-factor on their profile settings page or not.
 When activated, User goes to Personnal section to enable or not Two-Factor on his account.
--	It's possible to use LDAP/AD Integration (user_ldap) application with RCDEvs OpenOTP (twofactor_rcdevsopenotp) app.
+-	It's possible to use LDAP/AD Integration (user_ldap) application with RCDevs OpenOTP (twofactor_rcdevsopenotp) application.
 Be sure to configure
 	LDAP plugin to create your local user with the uid/samaccountname, otherwise a random generated string is used for username when accounts are auto-created during import process.
 To do this, click on Expert tab, and fill in "Override UUID detection" with the correct login name based on your LDAP directory (uid/samaccountname...)